EonTAS/Mods-Site/README.md

 # User Stories :

-## Home Page :
-As a visitor I want to know about what projects have been done and how to download them.
+1) As a visitor I want to know about what projects have been done and how to download them.

-## Key Features of Debug Mode:
-As a visitor, I want to be able to know what feature are provided and what makes them cool.
+2) As a visitor, I want to be able to know what feature are provided and what makes them cool.

-## Features:
-As a visitor I want to know how completed any given feature.
+3) As a visitor I want to know how completed any given feature.

-## Suggestions:
-As a user, I want to be able to suggest new ideas for the project or get in contact with the owner of the site.
+4) As a user, I want to be able to suggest new ideas for the project or get in contact with the owner of the site.

-## Bug Reports:
-As a user, I want to be able to tell the creator about any bugs i experience and how to reproduce them.
+5) As a user, I want to be able to tell the creator about any bugs i experience and how to reproduce them.

-## Download:
-As a potential user I want to have an easily accessible download link at all times.
+6) As a potential user I want to have an easily accessible download link at all times.

-## Navbar:
-As a user i want to be able to navigate through the page easily on both mobile and desktop.
+7) As a user i want to be able to navigate through the page easily on both mobile and desktop.

-## Footer:
-As a site user i want to have easy access to the site owners other social medias etc on any page.
+8) As a site user i want to have easy access to the site owners other social medias etc on any page.

+# Features :

+describe how each feature should work

+# Future Features:

 # Wireframes :